fmerg/pymerkle/docs/proofs.rst

 .. _HashMachine.multi_hash: https://pymerkle.readthedocs.io/en/latest/pymerkle.hashing.html#pymerkle.hashing.HashMachine.multi_hash

-Validation modes
+Verification modes
 ================

-Validation of a Merkle-proof presupposes correct configuration of an underlying hash machine.
-This happens automatically by just feeding the proof to any of the available validation mechanisms, since the required validation parameters (*hash-type*, *encoding*, *raw-bytes* mode, *security* mode) are included in the proof's header.
+Verification of a Merkle-proof presupposes correct configuration of an underlying hash machine.
+This happens automatically by just feeding the proof to any of the available verification mechanisms, since the required verification parameters (*hash-type*, *encoding*, *raw-bytes* mode, *security* mode) are included in the proof's header.
 The underlying machine is an instance of the `MerkleVerifier`_ class (which is in turn a subclass of `HashMachine`_)